JXWw3wLD9LArcR7c/Manual-WhatsApp-Key-DB-Extractor/README.md

 ###### KEY DIFFERENCES:

 - It won't decrypt the database for you
-- You are expected to install the old whatsapp apk yourself (you may have to unnistall whatsapp)
+- You are expected to install the old whatsapp apk yourself (you may have to unnistall whatsapp).
+See prerequisites
 - Your whatsapp version prior to running this is not backed up.
-You are going to have to find a way to download it online
+You are going to have to find a way to download it (Through google play or some other store if you want the newest)
 - No powershell or sh version.
 Might do powershell though (not sh, I am not familiar with it)
 - No backup (You should not lose data if you unnistall whatsapp, I still advice you to backup)
 - No sanity checks at all.
 Nothing is going to tell you that have the right version or etc
 - It won't detect your android version.
 Instead you need to choose the file that fits your version.
-- It won't tell you that your version is too old

 ###### BRANCH UPDATES:
 v4.7-E1.0-M - Unofficial version to fix some errors which appear on newer android versions (7+).
 Also the first version used on this fork.